Nepiki/Guides/Tokimeki-Memorial:-Densetsu-no-Ki-no-Shita-de-(SNES).md

 ### Dating
 Once you meet a girl (and call Yoshio to get her phone number), you can use a “Day off” timeslot to invite her out on a date, which will be scheduled for a subsequent day off.
 Invitations are one of the game’s more RNG-dependent mechanics; no matter how much a girl likes you, there’s never a 100% chance she’ll accept.
 (Anecdotally, I think you have a higher chance of a Yes if you set the date further out from the current day, but this is unconfirmed.)
 Depending on your choice of date location and dialog responses, you’ll either gain or lose affection with your date partner.
 Sometimes you’ll see a unique “event date” if you match up specific combinations of girl, location, and calendar season.
 ### Bomb Warnings
 You may receive periodic notifications that unsavory rumors are circulating about your character.
 This means one or more girls are about to “bomb” you.
 This generally occurs when too much time has passed since you’ve interacted with someone.
-When you get a bomb warning, you’ll need to quickly arrange a date with the girl in question, as a detonation will lower your affection with every girl.
-Due to this mechanic, it’s wise to limit the number of girls you meet in each playthrough - girls you haven’t met can’t set bombs.
-I recommend trying to limit your meetings to no more than two girls (besides Shiori and Yumi) per playthrough.
+When you get a bomb warning, you’ll need to quickly arrange a date with the girl in question, as a detonation will lower your affection with _every_ girl.
+Due to this mechanic, it’s wise to limit the number of girls you meet in each playthrough; girls you haven’t met can’t set bombs.
+I recommend trying to limit your meetings to no more than 2-3 girls (besides Shiori and Yumi) per playthrough.
 ### Endings
 When you reach the final day of the ingame calendar, you’ll see one of several ending cutscenes based on how you performed throughout your playthrough.
 Each girl has a unique “good ending” that can trigger if you have both a high affection level with her and have raised your stats above specific thresholds.
 Each time you see a new good ending, a “heart” counter on your save file will increment, and you’ll be prompted to start a fresh playthrough.
 Your biggest overarching goal while mastering the achievement set will be to gain 13 hearts on a single save file.